ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

   oldest:

-Indices used in CLM(ED)
+Indices used in FATES
 -----------------------

-Some of the indices used in the CLM(ED) are similar to those used in the standard CLM4.5 model; column (:math:`c`), land unit(\ :math:`l`), grid cell(\ :math:`g`) and soil layer (:math:`j`).
+Some of the indices used in FATES are similar to those used in the standard CLM4.5 model; column (:math:`c`), land unit(\ :math:`l`), grid cell(\ :math:`g`) and soil layer (:math:`j`).
 On account of the additional complexity of the new representation of plant function,